Environmental Monitoring Database (EMD)

 The sampling locations must be uploaded first using the Station templates.
 This only needs to be done once so if you’ve done it in the past or someone else has done it (some programs have all stations already uploaded), move on to the Activity templates.
 There is a full station template and a “lite” station template for use on the OneStop Data Provider.
 If you’re not sure which to use, use the full version.
 You can also use a step-by-step online form, which will walk you through this process.

 How do I upload grab sample data?

 Activity templates are where the sampling data and results are entered.
 If your lab formatted the data for you, copy that data directly into the full template and the columns should align.
 You will likely need to make a few final edits.
 You can use the validation tool on the OneStop Data Provider EMD page to find out what edits are needed - you will need to sign up for or sign into an account to use this tool.
 If your lab has not formatted the data for you, then you should format the data to match the columns in the template and then copy that data into the template.
 The templates each contain tabs that describe each column and whether or not it’s required.
 Similar to the station templates there is a full activity template and a “lite” activity template.
 If you’re not sure which to use, use the full version.
-Feel free to hide any columns that you aren’t using.
+Feel free to hide (but don't delete!) any columns that you aren’t using.

 How do I upload time-series or datalogger data?